Student Conduct Code

 (iii) Any property of the university community;

-(c) In all cases where a student is undergoing criminal proceedings for any felony charge.
+(c) When a student is undergoing criminal proceedings for any felony charge.

 (2) During the interim restriction period, a student may be restricted by any or all of the following means: